Akkki28/SparseMax-Transformers/README.md

 ```

 ## Run the Notebooks
-Run each Indivisual notebook for the architecture and train the model based on the required task
+Run each Individual notebook for the architecture and train the model based on the required task

 # Future Scope